 After seven years in France, she returned to B.C. to become an instructor with Emily Carr College of Art and Design, teaching drawing, colour and design.
 In 1987 Kristin was artist-in-residence for the E.C.C.A.D.
 Outreach Program at Vernon, B.C. and was also Jurist for PACIFETE, the Francophone Festival of the Arts sponsored by the Canada Council.
 She has been a member of the Maple Ridge Public Art Committee since 2009.

-Kristin is a member of the Fort Gallery Artists Collective and lives and works in Maple Ridge, British Columbia, Canada
+Kristin was a member of the Fort Gallery Artists Collective 2009-2019 and lives and works in Maple Ridge, British Columbia, Canada

 “As I interpret my surroundings, I like to explore imagery through experimenting with materials and crossing media boundaries.